div-yash/CODSOFT/README.md

 # CODSOFT
-This repo is for task submission for my codsoft internship.
+This repo is for the successful task submission for my codsoft internship.